jkaewprateep/Neuron-Networks-review/README.md

 ```

 * DL0321EN-2-1-Data-Preparation-py-v1.0.ipynb
 - 🐐💬 Data Image Generator can perform image data manipulation and extra with the custom function they allowed tf.keras.preprocessing.image.ImageDataGenerator#preprocessing_function.
 In this method we can perform negative images, hue images with target functions, or differentiation of its input images by the pre-processing method.
+[Jump to](https://github.com/jkaewprateep/Neuron-Networks-review/blob/main/README.md#image-pre-process-and-compressed-commands)

 * DL0321EN-3-1-Pretrained-Models-py-v1.0.ipynb
 * DL0321EN-4-1-Comparing-Models-py-v1.0.ipynb
 * DL0321EN-4-1-Comparing-Models-py-v1.ipynb